bobrocke/My-Blog-Hugo/source/content/post/settling-on-tailwindcss.md

 }
 ```

-And lots more.
+And there's lots more.
 It's easy to get started on a project by using Bulma's classes on all the things.
-But when you step back a look, it looks like ...
-Bulma.
+But when you step back and look, it looks like ... _Bulma_.
 You need to optimize and customize.
 So off you go to the inspector and find what to override for this element, that element, and the other element.
 Always hoping not to enter CSS class specificity hell.

 TailwindCSS looks bad at the start.
 What's up with all those classes!?
 But if you need to tweak something, it's all there in front of you.
-Does it need a little more bottom margin for this element in this one place?
+Does this element need a little more bottom margin in this one place?
 Change `mb-2` to `mb-4` and you're done.
 If a Bulma element needs a change in just this one place, you need to write another class.
+And make the context switch going to another file, in another pane, written in another language.

 But being consistent with TailwindCSS takes some effort.
 Was it `text-red-600` I've been using, or was it `text-red-400`?
 All the `<button>`s need the same string of classes pasted in.
 Bulma just needs `class="button"` on all the `<button>`s.